scaldi/scaldi/README.md

-[Scaldi](http://scaldi.org) is scala dependency injection library.
-Basically Scala already have everything you need for dependency injection.
-But still some things can be made easier.
+[Scaldi](http://scaldi.org) provides simple and elegant way to do dependency injection in Scala.
+By using expressive power of the Scala language
-Goal of the project is to provide more standard and easy way to make dependency injection in scala projects consuming power of scala language.
-With *Scaldi* you can define your application modules in pure scala (without any annotations or XML).
+      it defines intuitive and idiomatic DSL for binding and injecting dependencies.
+It is very expansible library, so you can easily extend or customise almost any aspect of it.
+Some of the more unique Scaldi features are advanced module composition and conditional bindings which definitely will help you build all kinds of applications - from small command-line tools to big non-trivial web applications.
+Not to mention Scaldi also nicely integrates with Akka and Play.

 You can find project's home page here: